 If you have questions about any other drugs you’ll be taking with Neulasta, talk with your doctor.

-- Should I take Neulasta with food?
-Neulasta is given as an injection into your skin.
+Neulasta is given as an injection under your skin.
 So, how well Neulasta works doesn’t depend on when you eat, but your chemotherapy drug may be affected by food.
 Talk with your doctor to see when it’s best to eat considering your overall treatment plan.

 Questions for your doctor